a-rosenberg/cookbook/recipes/turnip-red-lentil-stew.md

 needs more seasoning.

 ### notes
-Serve with a crack of pepper.
+Serve with a crack of pepper and za'atar flatbread.